-DIARY DATES & VENUES - Full Listing for Bristol and Exeter
+DIARY DATES & VENUES - For Bristol events

 Call 01981 540708 For your invitation

-- Sit down for 2 course, served and structured networking lunch, with drinks and coffee, from 12.30pm
+- Sit down for 2 course, served and structured networking lunch, every table is hosted, with drinks and coffee, from 12.30pm

 - Lunch speaker